-Ritter tested this conclusion by submitting a magnetized iron wire to weak nitric acid.
-According to Ørsted's account, he noticed that the South pole was much strongly attacked than the other one by the acid24.
-It was soon surrounded by a larger oxide deposit than the North pole.25 He made other experiments comparing the speed of oxidation of three iron wires - two of them being magnetized and the other one non-magnetic.
-The South pole began to exhibit oxidation before the others, and next the non-magnetized iron, and at last the North pole.
+more strongly attacked than the other one by the acid.23 It was soon surrounded by a larger oxide deposit than the North pole.24 He made other experiments comparing the speed of oxidation of three iron wires-two of them being magnetized and the other one non-magnetic.
+The South pole began to exhibit oxidation before the others, and next the non-magnetised iron, and at last the North pole.
 It seems that it was not easy to reproduce this experiment:

 This experiment requires much care.
 The surface of the water should be covered with fresh almond oil, to avoid the admission of air.
-It is also necessary to avoid exposing to sunlight one of the flasks more than the others.26
+It is also necessary to avoid exposing to sunlight one of the flasks more than the others.25

 The different chemical reactions could also be observed by the use of an infusion of litmus [tincture de tournesol].
-The water became acid as the iron wires were oxidized, and this could be seen by observing the color of the solution.
-The South pole produced a stronger red color than the other wires, showing that it was undergoing a stronger oxidation.
-The effect, however, was very weak, and it was necessary to wait for more than 8 days to notice the color change.
+The water became acid as the iron wires were oxidized, and this could be seen by observing the colour of the solution.
+The South pole produced a stronger red colour than the other wires, showing that it was undergoing a stronger oxidation.
+The effect, however, was very weak, and it was necessary to wait for more than 8 days to notice the colour change.
 It was advisable to add some acetic acid to the water, in such a way that the litmus infusion would be close to the point of changing from blue to red.
-Contact between the water and air could destroy the effect.27
+Contact between the water and air could destroy the effect.26

 Ritter also attempted to build a battery with magnets.
-He used 120 magnetized iron wires in series, with opposite poles close to one another but separated by a globule of water.
-However, the arrangement did not produce the expected effects, but Ritter did not regard this negative result as a refutation of his guiding hypothesis: "However, the clever author did not abandon his hope for composing a magnetic battery".
-28
+He used 120 magnetised iron wires in series, with opposite poles close to one another but separated by a globule of water.
+However, the arrangement did not produce the expected effects, but Ritter did not regard this negative result as a refutation of his guiding hypothesis: "However, the clever author did not abandon his hope for composing a magnetic battery."27

-In December 1805 Ritter presented to the München Academy of Sciences a new paper where the equivalence of electricity and magnetism received an ostensible full confirmation.
-He reported that
+In December 1805 Ritter presented to the München Academy of Sciences a new paper where the equivalence of electricity and magnetism received an ostensibly full confirmation.
+He reported that he had finally succeeded in building a magnetic battery that could produce the same effects as a voltaic battery.